carbon-language/carbon-lang/docs/design/README.md

 Friends may be declared using a `friend` declaration inside the class naming an existing function or type.
-Unlike C++, `friend` declarations may only refer to names resolvable to the compiler and don't act like forward declarations.
+Unlike C++, `friend` declarations may only refer to names resolvable by the compiler, and don't act like forward declarations.

 `protected` is like `private`, but also gives access to derived classes.